MolecularAI/reaction_utils/README.md

 The tool has been developed and fully tested on a Linux platform, but it is only occassionally tested on Windows and macOS.
 If you find an issue on a Windows or macOS platform, we might be able to fix, but we might just disable that feature on those platforms.

 ## Installation

+### For users

+Setup your python environment and then run

+    pip install rxnutils

+Consult the documentation for further information.

+### For developers

 First clone the repository using Git.